| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 This function determines whether any command input is currently available to

 be read.
-It returns immediately, with value t
+It returns immediately, with value t if there is available

 no input is available.